MehtupciuAlexandru/the-beast-locker/README.md

 ### 1. Install dependencies and start PostgreSQL

+### IMPORTANT: Remember to create your own .env file based on .env.example

 Install Git, npm, Docker with Compose and Node.js compatible with the locked dependencies.
 The checked-in Dockerfile uses Node 20; for a new environment choose a supported release satisfying dependency engine requirements and verify both builds before deployment.

 Clone the repository, then run from its root: